 Voter registration closes 28 days prior to each election and

 reopens two days after an election.
-REGISTRATION FOR THE NOVEMBER 2014 ELECTION IS NOW CLOSED (the last day to register WAS October 7, 2014).
+REGISTRATION FOR THE NOVEMBER 2016 ELECTION IS NOW CLOSED.

 Registered voters in DuPage County may vote "early"

 at any DuPage County Early Voting center conveniently located throughout

 the county.
 Unlike absentee voting, an early voter